akinsho/toggleterm.nvim/README.md

-  insert_mappings = true, -- whether or not the open mapping applies in insert mode terminal_mappings = true, -- whether or not the open mapping applies in the opened terminals persist_size = true, direction = 'vertical' | 'horizontal' | 'tab' | 'float', close_on_exit = true, -- close the terminal window when the process exits shell = vim.o.shell, -- change the default shell
+  insert_mappings = true, -- whether or not the open mapping applies in insert mode terminal_mappings = true, -- whether or not the open mapping applies in the opened terminals persist_size = true, persist_mode = true, -- if set to true (default) the previous terminal mode will be remembered direction = 'vertical' | 'horizontal' | 'tab' | 'float', close_on_exit = true, -- close the terminal window when the process exits shell = vim.o.shell, -- change the default shell